manosmax/Pie/labs/lab07/README.md

 **RQ1: What is Home Assistant and what problem does it solve?
 Why use it instead of building a custom dashboard?**

+Home Assistant is an open-source home automation platform that allows the developers of a project to easily make an informational dashboard for non-technical people to view, or for people who dont have access to the logs.
+It includes, device management,dashboards,automations and history.
+We chose to use Home Assistant as an easier and quicker alternative instead of building it from scratch.
+Using this free tool we just need to connecting to our existing pipeline.

 **RQ2: What is the difference between the “Home Assistant OS” and “Home Assistant Container” installation methods?
 Why did we use the Container method?**

+Home Assistant OS is a whole operating system instead of Home Assistant Container which is an installation method that gives us the Home Assistant Core.
+We chose this method to avoid replacing our Pi operating system.

 **RQ3: What is an entity in Home Assistant?
 Give three examples of entities in your setup and their current states.**

+An entity is used by Home Assistant as a way to organize anything that has a state.
+For example in our setup, the sensor is an entity, that can be either `on (motion detected)` or `clear`.
+Also our bin is an entity and its capacity has a state `(0% full)`.

 # MQTT integration

 **RQ4: How does Home Assistant learn about your sensors?
 Explain the MQTT discovery mechanism, what topic do you publish to, and what does the payload contain?**

+Home Assistant supports MQTT Discovery.
+This means that sensors can announce themselves with a special configuration message instead of being manually configures in YAML files.

 **RQ5: Why should discovery messages be published with the retain flag (-r)?**

+Discovery messages should be retained so the Home Assistant can pick it up even if it restarts after the message was published.

 **RQ6: What is the device block in a discovery message?
 What happens in the Home Assistant UI when multiple entities share the same device.identifiers?**

+The Device block is important as it informs Home Assistant that this entity is a physical device.
+If multiple entities share the same device.identifiers they will appear grouped together under the device name in the UI.

 **RQ7: What is the difference between a state_topic and a json_attributes_topic?
 When would you use each?**

 # Entity design